Qhaleed/gdg-hackathon/README.md

-# GDG Ateneo Hackathon 2023 Website
+# GDG Ateneo Hackathon 2025

 Welcome to the official repository for the **GDG Ateneo Hackathon 2023** website!
 This project is built using **React** and is designed to advertise and provide information about the upcoming Hackathon hosted by Google Developer Groups (GDG) on Campus Ateneo Chapter.